Visit the pages on this site using the buttons below, click "Get Started" to move through the information in order, or jump to the survey questions.

 Can't see the map?
 Try opening in a new window.

 Public input in response to the Draft will inform the Final New Network.
-It will also inform a parallel BusConnects programme, the development of Core Bus Corridors.
+It will also inform parallel BusConnects programmes and local transport studies, such as the development bus corridors and cycle lanes and a Limerick City Centre Transport Study.

-The Final New Network will be published in 2022, with route changes beginning in 2023.
+The Final New Network will be published later this year, with route changes beginning in 2025.